Gredwitch/Dagor-Asset-Explorer/readme.md

 ## What's not working:
 - DynModels skinned meshes are not exported
-- Most vehicle skeletons are not loaded correctly
 - Collision models are offset

 ## Map prop export demo